Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 Step 2: Build your proof package

-• When and where it happened (street, lane, nearest address/landmark), and make it clear that a pothole damages my vehicle in Georgia so the claim ties directly to roadway maintenance responsibility.
+• When and where it happened (street, lane, nearest address/landmark), and make it clear the damage came from that specific road defect so the claim ties directly to roadway maintenance responsibility.

 • Photos/videos of the pothole, scene, and vehicle damage.